 Day Camp is tobacco and smoke free.
 In accordance with West Virginia law, no youth participants may use tobacco products of any kind.
 In accordance with the Guide to Safe Scouting, use of tobacco products and smoking are not allowed at any Scouting America activity involving youth participants.
 This includes the use of electronic cigarettes, personal vaporizers, or electronic nicotine delivery systems that simulate tobacco smoking.
-The only permitted smoking area for adult leaders is the parking lot out of sight from youth.
 Any youth or adults found in violation of this policy may be dismissed from camp.